hanez/spaceapi-gtk/README.md

     cp ./spaceapi-gtk ~/bin/

-You can copy the file to /usr/bin to make it available for all users but I don't.
+You can copy the file to /usr/bin to make it available to all users but I don't.
 If you want that just run:

     sudo cp ./spaceapi-gtk /usr/bin/